Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Towards language-based counterfactual explanations

 \textbf{Evaluation:} For each class pair $(c, c')$, we use the available annotations to define part-attributes that belong to class $c$ but not to class $c'$, and vice-versa, as proxy counterfactual ground-truth.
 Our final explanations are evaluated by measuring how often the top-1 part-attribute, identified via the difference between the estimated importance scores, belongs to the set of ground-truth part-attributes.

-\textbf{Results:} Table~\ref{tab: attributes} shows the results using visual counterfactuals from our method (Sec.~\ref{sec: method}) and counterfactuals from~\cite{goyal2019counterfactual,wang2020scout}.
+\textbf{Results:} Table~\ref{tab: attributes} shows the results using visual counterfactuals from our method and from~\cite{goyal2019counterfactual,wang2020scout}.
 We observe that our method is significantly better compared to prior work in correctly identifying discriminative part-attributes.
-Given that all other factors were controlled across the three methods, we argue that this improvement is due to our counterfactual explanations being semantically consistent.
+Given that all other factors were controlled across the three methods, we argue that this improvement is due to our counterfactuals being semantically consistent.
 Figure~\ref{fig: attributes} shows the qualitative results.
 Notice that both the wing's color and pattern are visually distinct in Fig.~\ref{fig: attributes} (left), but the part-attribute explanation points out that the wing's pattern mattered the most to the model while generating the counterfactual.
-Similarly in~Fig.~\ref{fig: attributes} (middle), both bird's eye color and crown color are different, but the part-attribute explanation determines that the crown color is most important.
-In both cases, it is clear that the additional part-attribute information helps disambiguate the visual explanation.
-Figure~\ref{fig: attributes} (right) shows a failure case caused by the part-attribute classifiers wrongfully predicting the presence of an attribute for a given part.
+Similarly in~Fig.~\ref{fig: attributes} (middle), the part-attribute explanation tells us that the crown color is most important.
+In both cases, the part-attribute information helps disambiguate the visual explanation.
+Figure~\ref{fig: attributes} (right) shows a failure case caused by a wrongful prediction from the part-attribute classifiers.